This post is a part of a 3-part series:

 - Faith sent me one of Pinch Of Yum’s income reports so I could get started learning how to monetize a food blog.

-- We hit our goal!
-Just in the nick of time. =)
+- We hit our goal of 5x’ing the income for this blog… just in the nick of time. =)

 If you’re an aspiring food blogger, our hope is that this income report will help you just as much as Pinch Of Yum’s income report helped us.